melvinjjoseph/bullbear-stocks-app/README.md

+### Note: Starting 15th June 2023 the free version of the IEX Cloud API no longer provides free access to financial data.
+To access financial data to need to get the paid version of the API at $19/month.
 # Bullbear-Stocks-App
 A stock trading application built using React(Frontend), Node.js and Express(Backend) and PostgreSQL for database.
 It uses the IEX cloud API to retrieve stock data and Chart.js to visualize graphs.
 ## Getting started...